The famous Sermon on the Mount is a collection of beautiful spiritual and moral teachings attributed to Jesus Christ, found in the Gospel of Matthew.

 Salt and Light

-Jesus addressed the Sermon on the Mount to His disciples and everyone in the crowd but it is true for all those who follow and believe in Him today.
-He said that as His followers, we are now the salt of the earth.
+Jesus addressed the Sermon on the Mount to His disciples and everyone in the crowd, but His words also apply to all those who follow and believe in Him today.
+He said that we are now the salt of the earth because we are His followers.

 If so, what are we good for?
 Like salt, we preserve what is good in this world.
 Like salt, we make things in this life taste better by bringing the joy and peace that comes from God.
 He also said that we are the light of this world.
 We can all agree that one cannot hide a city that is set on a hill, right?
 It makes total sense to light up a lamp and put it on a stand rather than putting it under a basket where no one can see the light.